joncamfield/satcommthreats/en.md

 15](https://www.itu.int/en/ITU-R/terrestrial/tpr/Documents/Article15-RR16.pdf),
 Interference from Radio Stations, and will be quickly noticed internationally.

 GPS signals can also be targeted for jamming, which inhibits satellite devices from connecting and staying connected with satellites.
 This approach appears to have been used successfully against Starlink terminals in Iran in early 2026.
+While GPS jamming is often tactical - nearby and ground based, Russia has demonstrated it has significant abilities to jam GPS (and likely the [Chinese BeiDou system](https://en.wikipedia.org/wiki/BeiDou)).

 Jamming may not be targeted at you specifically, but could still impact your ability to connect using satellite communications -- you may be a bystander to jamming targeted in the area and/or against the same satellites you are using.